vertexproject/synapse/docs/synapse/userguides/design_forms_vs_tags.rst

 model can represent everything from objects, to relationships, to events as forms.
 (See :ref:`data-model-object-categories` for a more detailed discussion.)

-As part of Synapse's data mode, forms are more structured and less likely to change.
+As part of Synapse's data model, forms are more structured and less likely to change.
 This structure allows you to more easily identify relationships between objects in Synapse and to navigate the data.
 Forms should be used to represent things that are observable or verifiable at some level - this is true even for more abstract forms like "vulnerabilities" (``risk:vuln``) or "goals" (``ou:goal``).
 If something represents an assessment or conclusion, it is likely a better